Troj80/android_device_xiaomi_umi-twrp/README.md

 Kernel and all blobs are extracted from MIUI 12 20.11.7 - Android11 firmware.

-The Xiaomi Mi 10 (codenamed _"umi"_) and Xiaomi Mi 10 Pro (codenamed _"cmi"_) are high-end smartphones from Xiaomi.
+The Xiaomi Mi 10 (codenamed _"umi"_) are high-end smartphone from Xiaomi.

-Xiaomi Mi 10 / 10 Pro was announced and released in February 2020.
+Xiaomi Mi 10 was announced and released in February 2020.

 ## Device specifications